'No isolation, few tests': Argentina has world's highest COVID-19 positive rate

 BUENOS AIRES (Reuters) - Argentina has the world’s highest rate of positive COVID-19 tests, according to Oxford-linked tracker Our World In Data, with nearly six out of 10 yielding an infection, a reflection of low testing levels and loose enforcement of lockdown rules.

-Argentina was set to hit 800,000 confirmed cases on Monday, with an seven-day rolling average of around 12,500 new daily infections.
+Argentina hit 809,728 confirmed cases on Monday, with an seven-day rolling average of around 12,500 new daily infections.
 The country, which started strongly against the virus, passed 20,000 fatalities last week.

 Medical professionals said low-levels of testing and lax restrictions had propelled the high positive rate, that climbed from around 40% in August to just shy of 60% in the last week, a Reuters calculation using health ministry data shows.